JaydeepJoshi1/Task/Userguide.md

 - Press the **Power** button to move the highlight to the next function selection.
 - Press and hold the **Power** button for more than 2 seconds to confirm your selection.
-  ==Note:Please refer to the Quick Start Guide to find the button on your TV set==
+I need to highlight these ==Note:Please refer to the Quick Start Guide to find the button on your TV set==.